How To Kill Your Boss

 Tony had it wrong.
 My issues didn’t come from the trouble my dad got us into.
 The trouble Tony made disappear.
 I didn’t give a shit about my dad.
 The bastard paid for his crimes.
 Got what he deserved.
 Mom would be messed up forever over it.
 But I’d protect her, just like Tony tried to do.

 “Tony.”
 I grabbed his arm and squeezed.
 “I wasn’t angry.
 The fucker pushed a girl on the playground.
 She cut her knee.
 I only wanted him to know he couldn’t hurt girls.”
 I didn’t say who the girl was.
 Tony would’ve killed the kid.
-Not on school grounds, but maybe in a dark alley or in his sleep.
+Not on school grounds, but maybe in a dark alley or while he slept.
 Of course, he would’ve made it look like an accident, like he did with my dad.

 “Well.
 You’ve managed to get yourself kicked out of another school.
 Do you know how difficult it was to get you into this one?”